WordPress vs Wix – Which One You Should Choose in 2023?

 Granted, you need some fundamental technical skills, but once you pass the initial hurdle, you will be good to go!

 WordPress vs Wix Cost Comparison

 - You can make a free website on Wix and use the AI-powered WIX ADI building tool for free.
-The whole experience is so great that you will have your site ready under 5 minutes.
+The whole experience is so great that you will have your site ready in under 5 minutes.
 However, one major flaw is you cannot use your own custom domain name with it.
 Your site will be under Wix’s subdomain and will look something like username.wix.com/sitename

 - Another major drawback is the Wix App Store is, in fact, smaller compared to WordPress.
 WordPress has a massive collection of plugins, themes, and resources.
 For 1GB bandwidth, 500 MB storage and a domain Wix charges about $4.50/mo.
 That’s about $50/year.
-But you can comfortably host a WordPress.org website for with a domain and hosting for about $20.
+But you can comfortably host a WordPress.org website with a domain and hosting for about $20.

 Best bang for the buck: WordPress